 SEEING THE PEOPLE

-Mastering the activities that bring production and balancing day-to-day operational activities with day-to-day income-producing is no easy task and requires training, effective processes, systems, and an ongoing effort to improve personal performance.
+Mastering the activities that bring production and balancing day-to-day operational activities with day-to-day income-producing activities is no easy task.
+It requires training, effective processes, systems, and an ongoing effort to improve personal performance.
 It doesn't matter if your goal is to make an extra $100, $1,000 or $10,000 a month.
 What matters is that you're putting time into the activities that make the realization of your goal possible.
 ACTIVITY!

 "Where there is activity, there is success!" - Todd C Shafer